 Isle Royale National Park, Michigan: Rock Harbor Lodge and Marina

 The call of the wild is pretty loud and clear in this remote park inhabiting a 45-mile-long island in northwest Lake Superior.
-However, you won't feel as isolated as a moose in the suburbs at the lodge, a veritable beehive of activity with a marina, small grocery store, gift shop and cozy shelters.
+However, you won't feel as isolated as a moose in the suburbs at the lodge, a veritable beehive of activity with a marina, dining room, small grocery store, gift shop and cozy shelters.
 (The lodge is open summers only.)

 Twenty cabins inhabit this speck of civilization, settling in the space between the marina and Tobin Harbor, an inlet traced with trails.
 Reachable only by watercraft or seaplane, the property provides a self-sufficient set-up.
 Why the Robinson Crusoe treatment?
 Because if you are suddenly famished, you can't run out to the nearest store to pick up burritos and beer -- there is no nearest store.
 (The ferry takes anywhere from three to six hours, depending on the departure point; the plane takes a half-hour, weather permitting.)
 The cabins, which were built during the Mission 66 program in the 1950's and 60's, think of everything: kitchenettes with utensils and dishware; private bath with tub, shower and dressing room; double bed and bunk bed; linens and towels; electric heat; and a living room with large picture windows ideal for moose- and loon-spotting.
 The rate even includes a half-day canoe rental, so you can see for yourself that there isn't a mini-mart around for miles.
 A small number of rustic, one-room Windigo camper cabins also are available, each furnished with a futon sofa, 2 bunk beds with mattresses, table and chairs, and electricity but no indoor plumbing.